 1. Ensure That Your Motivations Are Clear

 It is essential to know what you want to get out of the programme and how to convey this appropriately.
-It is useful to share with your company what it is you want to achieve out of the programme, even if the learning journey will open up other areas of reflection with regards to your original objectives.
+It is useful to share with your company what it is you want to achieve through the EMC, even if the learning journey will open up other areas of reflection with regards to your original objectives.

 2. Do Your Research

 Study your company’s policy with regards to masters programmes.
 If you are approaching HR or a senior manager, it may be worthwhile to include a reference or letter of support from your current line manager.

 During the conversation with your employer, specific questions regarding the programme content, structure and logistics may come up.
 You will want to ensure you can answer all of their questions by finding out more.
 The INSEAD EMC website has a great deal of information, but we strongly encourage you to contact us to discuss the programme in more detail.

 What will your organisation get out of sponsoring you for the INSEAD EMC?
 There are many benefits you will gain from the programme that will also benefit your organisation: you will be better equipped at managing relationships and guiding change processes at an individual, team and organisational level, building executive development programmes and bringing coaching techniques into management.

 Your managers’ first concern, when you tell them you are considering the EMC, will be your regular absence from the office.
 Plan how you are going to manage your workload against the number of days out of office.
 You might need to also consider how this will affect the team, and whether you will need additional support from your colleagues.
 As you will need to reassure your boss, you should be very well-prepared for this conversation.